jackyzha0/jackyzha0.github.io/content/thoughts/organizing-systems.md

 The document as an 'information container', but also a 'thing' which documents a thing.
 Data can be seen as 'elementary observations about properties of objects, events, and their environments'

+A set of resources is then transformed by an organizing system when the resources are described or arranged to enable interactions with them.

+### Tradeoffs
+> The effectiveness of a system for accessing information is a direct function of the intelligence put into organizing it (Svenonius, 2000)

 There are inherent tradeoffs in an organizing system, what is the goal?
 What are we optimizing for?

-A set of resources is then transformed by an organizing system when the resources are described or arranged to enable interactions with them.
+Similar to [research-debt](thoughts/articles/research-debt.md) where there is no effort put into the initial organizational process so the mental burden of retrieving information is much higher.

 ### Goals
 1. Storing